On infinite staircases in toric symplectic four-manifolds: Preliminaries and tools

 \subsection{Toric manifolds and almost toric fibrations}

-A {\bf toric symplectic manifold} is a symplectic manifold $M$ equipped with an effective\footnote{\phantom{.}An action is effective if no positive dimensional subgroup acts trivially.} Hamiltonian $T$ action satisfying $ \dim(T)= \frac{1}{2}\dim(M). $ Delzant established a one-to-one correspondence between compact toric symplectic manifolds (up to equivariant symplectomorphism) and Delzant polytopes (up to $AGL_n(\Z)$ equivalence).
+A {\bf toric symplectic manifold} is a symplectic manifold $M$ equipped with an effective\footnote{\phantom{.}An action is effective if no nontrivial element acts trivially.} Hamiltonian $T$ action satisfying $ \dim(T)= \frac{1}{2}\dim(M). $ Delzant established a one-to-one correspondence between compact toric symplectic manifolds (up to equivariant symplectomorphism) and Delzant polytopes (up to $AGL_n(\Z)$ equivalence).

-A polytope $\Delta$ in $\R^n$ may be defined as the convex hull of a set of points, or alternatively as a (bounded) intersection of a finite number of half-spaces in $\R^n$.
+A convex polytope $\Delta$ in $\R^n$ may be defined as the convex hull of finitely many points, or alternatively as a (bounded) intersection of a finite number of half-spaces in $\R^n$.
 We say $\Delta$ is {\bf simple} if there are $n$ { edges} adjacent to each { vertex}, and it is {\bf rational} if the edges have rational slope relative to a choice of lattice $\Z^n\subset \R^n$.
 For a vector with rational slope, the {\bf primitive vector} with that slope is the shortest positive multiple of the vector that is in the lattice $\Z^n\subseteq \R^n$.
 A simple polytope is {\bf smooth} at a vertex if the $n$ primitive edge vectors emanating from the vertex span the lattice $\Z^n\subseteq\R^n$ over $\Z$.
 It is { smooth} if it is smooth at each vertex.
 A {\bf Delzant polytope} is a simple, rational, smooth, convex polytope.

 To each compact toric symplectic manifold, the polytope we associate to it is its moment polytope.
 There is a more complicated version of this classification theorem for toric symplectic manifolds without boundary which are not necessarily compact.
 In this case, {\em polytopes} are replaced by {\em orbit spaces}, which are possibly unbounded.
 Given such an orbit space, the manifold $M$ is not unique but determined by a choice of cohomology class in